hyperledger/indy-node/getting-started.md

  - **Also coming soon:** Create virtual machines in AWS.

 To proceed past this point, you should have a test Indy Validator cluster running, either in separate nodes (VMs), or in simulation.
 You should also have Agent nodes (or a simulation) running with the "Faber College", "Acme Corp", and "Thrift Bank" Agents.
-You should also have a CLI client which gives you a command - line interface(CLI) to Indy.
+You should also have a CLI client which gives you a command-line interface(CLI) to Indy.
 We are going to use that CLI to explore what Indy can do.
-(Indy also has a programmatic API, but it is not yet fully formalized, and this version of the guide doesn’t document it.
+(Indy also has a programmatic API, but it is not yet fully formalized, and this version of the guide doesn’t document it.)

 ## Using the Indy CLI
-After completing the preceding, you should have a terminal with a Indy client CLI prompt:
+After completing the preceding, you should have a terminal with an Indy client CLI prompt:

 ```
 indy>